DQIX/desmume-scripts/TKG/README.md

 ## A-Table Interface (v6)
-Displays A-Table info: current 32bit seed and 15bit output, position, map method offset, and spawn cooldown count up accumulator (AKA "coolup")
+Displays A-Table info: current 32bit seed and 15bit output, position, map method offset, and spawn cooldown count up accumulator (AKA "coolup")<br>
+Control scheme
 ### How to Use
 - Hit L + R + A to toggle visibility on/off<br>
 - Hit Start + A to restart tracking<br>